 The Afrikaners call him “wildebees”, the Dutch call him “gnoe”, in Kiswahili it is “nyumbu”, the Xhosa say “i-ngu”, and the Bushman know him as “!nu”.
 The Germans have (in my opinion) the best name for him; Streifengnu.
 This animal, known by the ancient ones as “The Old Fool of the Veld”, is the unmistakable Blue wildebeest of Africa.
 The name “Blue wildebeest” derives from the silvery blue sheen on his short-haired hide, differentiating this species from the more drab, but no less interesting Black wildebeest.

 Weight: 440 – 600 lbs (male); 370 – 516 lbs (female)

 Height: 46 – 57 inches

-Their not called “The Poor Man’s Cape Buffalo” for no reason… our South Africa PH says that Blue Wildebeest are tough, and fairly hard to put down.
-When hunting wildebeest, a 30-06 or larger caliber is advised, but I hope to be doing most of my hunting with my bow.
+Their not called “The Poor Man’s Cape buffalo” for no reason… our South Africa PH says that Blue wildebeest are tough, and fairly hard to put down.
+When hunting wildebeest, a 30-06 or larger caliber is advised, but I hope to be doing most of my plains game hunting with my bow.
 Wildebeest are usually found in bushy areas and shots can vary from 70 up to 200 yards in the more open areas.
-Blue Wildebeests can tolerate dry conditions, but they require a drink every day or so.
+Blue wildebeests can tolerate dry conditions, but they require a drink every day or so.
 If you wound one, be prepared for a long day as they can cover a lot of ground in a surprisingly short period of time.

 Field Judging Blue Wildebeest